notmuch/notmuch/doc/man1/notmuch-config.rst

         **[STORED IN DATABASE]**
-        When indexing an encrypted e-mail message, if this variable is set to true, notmuch will try to decrypt the message and index the cleartext.
-Be aware that the index is likely sufficient to reconstruct the cleartext of the message itself, so please ensure that the notmuch message index is adequately protected.
+        When indexing an encrypted e-mail message, if this variable is set to ``true``, notmuch will try to decrypt the message and index the cleartext.
+If ``auto``, it will try to index the cleartext if a stashed session key is already known for the message, but will not try to access your secret keys.
+Use ``false`` to avoid decrypting even when a session key is already known.

+        Be aware that the notmuch index is likely sufficient to reconstruct the cleartext of the message itself, so please ensure that the notmuch message index is adequately protected.
         DO NOT USE ``index.decrypt=true`` without considering the security of your index.